voldikss/vim-floaterm/README.md

 ## Basic Usage

 Use `:FloatermNew` command to open a terminal window, use `:FloatermToggle` to hide/reopen that.
-The filetype of the terminal buffer is set to `floaterm`.
+The filetype of the terminal buffer is `floaterm`.

 If you've opened multiple floaterm instances, they will be attached to a double-circular-linkedlist.
 Then you can use `:FloatermNext` or `:FloatermPrev` to switch between them.